Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/references/tideways.md

 To use it is required to execute specific PHP code that gather this data and also visualize them.
 We added [XHGui](https://github.com/perftools/xhgui) that is a graphical interface for Tideways that is a complete tool to analyze this data.

+> PHPStorm can have issues with xDebug and Tideways together, following this guide is possible to fix the error https://medium.com/takeaway-tech/skipping-files-outside-phpstorm-project-in-xdebug-sessions-b563612b2a0d

 ## How to enable it

 XHGui need a php file that is prepended to all of them (by a global php config) to turn on the profiling and save this information.